 While reviews are important to drive future sales, you must not make the mistake of purchasing them.
 In recent years, Amazon has taken strict actions to curb these fake reviews and ensure that all the testimonials that accompany a product on its marketplace are genuine and honest.
 Needless to mention, it is also against Amazon’s policy to solicit reviews.

 In the end, the best way to make the most of Amazon Seller Central is by paying heed to the points mentioned above.
 As you progress on your path, you will discover more features which may or may not prove to be beneficial to your business model.
-If you have any suggestions or useful tips on how to make the most of Amazon Seller Central Management Services, then do share it in the comments below!
+If you have any suggestions or useful tips on how to make the most of Amazon Seller Central Management Services, then do share them in the comments below!